symfony/symfony-docs/contributing/code/conventions.rst

 .. _`@-silencing operator`: https://php.net/manual/en/language.operators.errorcontrol.php

-When deprecating a whole class the ``trigger_error()`` call should be placed between the namespace and the use declarations, like in this example from `ServiceRouterLoader`_::
+When deprecating a whole class the ``trigger_error()`` call should be placed after the use declarations, like in this example from `ServiceRouterLoader`_::

     namespace Symfony\Component\Routing\Loader\DependencyInjection;